 Sample identifiers will be established before field sampling begins and assigned to each sample as it is collected.
-Sample identifiers consist of codes designed to fulfill three purposes: 1) to identify related samples (i.e., composites) to ensure proper data analysis and interpretation; to obscure the relationships between samples so that laboratory analysis will be unbiased by presumptive similarities between samples; and, 3) to track individual sample containers to ensure that the laboratory receives all of the material associated with a single sample.
-To accomplish these purposes, each container (i.e., zip lock bag containing an individual fish tissue) may have two different codes associated with it: the individual fish ID, and the composite sample ID.
+Sample identifiers consist of codes designed to fulfill three purposes: 1) to identify related samples (i.e., composites) to ensure proper data analysis and interpretation; to obscure the relationships between samples so that laboratory analysis will be unbiased by presumptive similarities between samples; and, 3) to track individual sample containers to ensure that the laboratory receives all the material associated with a single sample.
 These codes and their uses are described below.

-Individual Fish and Composite Sample Numbering
+Individual Fish Sample Numbering

-Individual fish will be identified with the letters "EPA", a species abbreviation, brood year, a sequential number, and composite bin/replicate identifier (ID) (e.g., EPA-HS-01-001-A1).
+Individual fish will be identified with the letters "EPA", a species abbreviation, length group and a sequential number (e.g., EPA-NP-01-001).
 The codes will include the following information: